HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 categories: [Personal Project]
 ---

 You want to build a personal blog but don't want to spend too much time building everything from scratch?
 Me too!
-After some research I get to know there're several static site generator out there and the most used generators are: [Jekyll](https://jekyllrb.com/), [Hexo](https://hexo.io/) and [Hugo](https://gohugo.io/).
+After some research I got to know there are several static site generators out there and the most used generators are: [Jekyll](https://jekyllrb.com/), [Hexo](https://hexo.io/) and [Hugo](https://gohugo.io/).
 All of them can work perfectly with [GitHub Pages](https://pages.github.com/).
 I chose Hugo as my site generator and it worked perfectly.

 ## What is Hugo